nano-labs/pyfwf3/README.md

-# pyfwf3 - Fixed-Width Field File Format parser and tools
+# pyfwf3 - Fixed-Width-Field File Format parser and tools

 Lib to help you handle those files that joins all data relying only on the lenght of each field.
 I made this for myself because I was having some bad times to filter and debug data from some huge stock market files with hundreds of thousands of lines.